Urology Textbook

 Dosage of Axitinib

-Start at 5 mg by mouth twice daily (approximately every 12 hours) with or without food.
-If tolerated, titrate at 1–2-week intervals to 7 mg twice daily and then 10 mg twice daily.
+Monotherapie: Start at 5 mg by mouth twice daily with or without food.
+If tolerated and without hypertension, increase the dosage after two weeks to 7 mg twice daily and after another two weeks to 10 mg twice daily.
 For adverse reactions, reduce stepwise to 3 mg twice daily and then 2 mg twice daily, or interrupt therapy according to labeling.

 Clinical Controls During Therapy: